-This is immersion in bear territory: There’s no lodge or development out here, which means you won’t be fighting crowds to see these magnificent creatures.
-Depending on when you go, you’ll see bears and their mating displays, foraging for clams, or fishing for salmon.
+Depending on when you go, you’ll have the chance to see bears and their mating displays, foraging, browsing or fishing for salmon.
 You might get up close to mothers teaching cubs how to catch salmon, spot sleeping bruins in grassy day beds, and wander trails stamped out by bears.

 Quick Hop in a Bushplane

-Your guide will meet you for an orientation and outfit you with rubber boots and gear you'll need for a day in the wilderness before the 25 - 30 minute floatplane ride with Alaska Seaplanes, a bushplane company serving remote communities throughout Southeast.
-Fly over turquoise coves and inlets fringed with green islands as you look for whales, eagles, and bears.
+Your guide will meet you for an orientation and outfit you with rubber boots and gear you'll need for a day in the wilderness.
+The 25 - 30 minute floatplane ride takes you over turquoise coves, rocky shores and green islands as you look for whales, eagles, and bears.
 Touching down a float plane is very gentle, as they say, like “landing on liquid glass.”
 It’s a short step down off the float and into the wilderness.

 Two options with hours of bear viewing

 A shorter trip to Waterfall Creek offers excellent bear viewing opportunities during the peak of the salmon runs in late July and August.
 Pack Creek brings their exclusive, small-group experience to this bear viewing area, however, they can sometimes accommodate larger groups here.
 After landing on the beach, you’ll walk a quarter-mile over easy terrain.
-Then you’ll spend up to three hours watching bears chase salmon in the creek–all with a roaring waterfall in the background.
+Then you’ll spend up to three hours watching bears chase salmon in the creek, with a roaring waterfall in the background.

-Participants must be able to disembark from the floatplane onto a beach.
+For all trips, participants must be able to disembark from the floatplane onto a beach.
 For the Pack Creek trip, they must be able to walk a minimum of one mile on gravel beaches and trails.
 For Waterfall Creek, they must be able to walk a minimum of a quarter mile on a gravel beach.
-Call about restrictions for youth under age 9.
+Call about to consult about youth under age 9.